LucasScheffel/GraphAPI/README.md

 ## API Overview
 This REST API works with graphs and its edges in JSON data format, providing basic CRUD functionalities and other features such as:
-  - Get all the routes from a source to a target considering the sent parameters
+  - Get all the routes from a source to a target, considering the sent parameters, through the use of a search method (BFS)
   - Get the minimum distance between two points in the graph

 ## Content